Pickens County Vehicle Impound Guide

 - Valid driver's license: You (or the person retrieving the vehicle) must have a valid driver's license.

-- Vehicle registration: Proof of ownership is essential.
-Bring your vehicle registration.
+- Vehicle registration or title: Proof of ownership is essential.
+Bring your vehicle registration or vehicle title.

 - Proof of insurance: You'll need to show proof that the vehicle is currently insured.

-- Cash or credit card for fees: Impound lots typically accept cash or credit cards.
+- Payment for fees: Impound lots typically accept cash or credit cards.
 Check with the specific lot to confirm accepted payment methods.

 If You Don't Have a Valid License